algosup/2023-2024-project-4-sportshield-team-3/Docs/Specifications/Technical-Specifications.md

 >Usage:

-- Include the `sim.ino` file in the software_team3.ino project file.
+- Include the `sim.ino` file in the `software_team3.ino` project file.
 - Initialize the SIM card module and configure its parameters (e.g., APN, authentication credentials) using appropriate function calls.
-- Implement logic for sending SMS messages, making voice calls, and establishing data connections (GPRS) as needed for the SportShield application.
+- Implement logic for sending SMS messages and establishing data connections (GPRS) as needed for the SportShield application.
 - Set up event handlers or callback functions to handle SIM card events such as network registration, connection status changes, or errors.
 - Integrate SIM card functionality with other system components such as sensor data acquisition, alarm triggers, or user notifications.
 - Test the SIM card functionality thoroughly to ensure reliable communication, proper network registration, and robust error handling.